Simples companies can gain two months to settle debts

 Traditionally, those who have not paid their debts are removed from Simples Nacional on January 1 of each year.
 Excluded companies, however, have until January 31 to request a return to Simples Nacional, provided they resolve pending issues by that date.

-The regularization process must be done through the Federal Revenue Taxpayer Service Virtual Center (e-CAC), requiring a digital certificate or access code.
+The regularization process must be done through the e-CAC (Virtual Taxpayer Assistance Center of the Federal Revenue Service), requiring digital certificate or access code.
 The debtor can pay in cash, deduct part of the debt with tax credits (resources that the company is entitled to receive from the tax authorities) or spread the debts in up to five years with the payment of interest and a fine.

 Historic